 - Biographies of the Bolognese masters.

 - The Bolognese Swordsmanship web page at the The Order of the Seven Hearts.
 Highly recommended!
-Tom Leoni and Steven Reich provide a wide variety of detailed source material, including a photo essay on the many sword and buckler guards of the Bolognese school and a short solo-form for the sword-alone by Givovanni dall’Agocchie, and several essays on general rules and advice on fencing with the sword and the sword and dagger, also taken from dall’Agocchie’s treatise.
+Tom Leoni provides a wide variety of detailed source material, including a photo essay on the many sword and buckler guards of the Bolognese school and a short solo-form for the sword-alone by Givovanni dall’Agocchie, and several essays on general rules and advice on fencing with the sword and the sword and dagger, also taken from dall’Agocchie’s treatise.

 - An analysis of Marozzo’s first assault, part one with the sword and buckler.